lnugraha/trimap_generator/README.md

 <br /><b>Output:</b> a trimap with unknown region (gray) from tumor dilation
 <hr />

+<b>January 06, 2019: </b> <br/>

+- [X] Enable image erosion option within the sub-routine
+- [X] Recursive function of the module that can handle multiple input images

 <b>December 30, 2018: </b> <br/>

 - [x] Documentation with illustrations
 - [x] Online interactive tutorial using Jupyter Notebook
 - [x] Separate module: **trimap_module.py**

 ---
-<b>January 06, 2019: </b> <br/>

-- [X] Enable image erosion option within the sub-routine
-- [X] Recursive function of the module that can handle multiple input images
----
 <b> TO DO: </b> <br/>
 - [ ] Error handler; i.e., only accepts black and white image only
+- [ ] Build an interactive module version using widgets
 - [ ] A more succint documentation (**ongoing**)

 ---